pryv/dev-site/src/documents/sections/activity.html.md

 *Socket.IO command id: `{channel-id}.folders.get`*

-Gets the folders accessible with the given token, either from the root level or only descending from a specified parent folder.
+Gets the accessible folders, either from the root level or only descending from a specified parent folder.

 #### Query string parameters